AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/index.md

 **Voting** is the subperiod when stakers can decide to vote for dApp(s) to stake their tokens and when dApps owners and team can market their products, conduct campaign and attract stakers.

-No staking rewards are generated during the Voting Period but if users vote and stake on dApps during this period, they will become eligible for the **Bonus Reward**;
+No staking rewards are generated during the Voting subperiod but if users vote and stake on dApps during this subperiod, they will become eligible for the **Bonus Reward**;

 **Build&Earn** is the subperiod when stakers and dApps start earning rewards;
 Users can still stake tokens during the Build&Earn subperiod to increase the rewards they get from staking.
 However, the amount staked during Build&Earn does not contribute to the Bonus Reward.